What Does it Take to be a Music Producer?

 To be a successful music producer means that it must be your main, if not only, hustle.
-While you are working on one project, you need to be seeking out your next gig—a process that is never ending.
-You need to be organized and creative with great communication and people skills so that when you lead, or make a suggestion, others follow.
-When you’re first wtarting out, you should seize every opportunity as soon as they are offered, even if it means cancelling plans you had for that day or evening.
+While you are working on one project, you need to be seeking out your next gig—a process that is never-ending.
+You need to be organized and creative with great communication and people skills so that when you lead or make a suggestion, others follow.
+When you’re first starting out, you should seize every opportunity as soon as they are offered, even if it means canceling plans you had for that day or evening.
 This means showing up on time and being prepared.
 Once you develop a reputation for being dependable, you’ll find the phone ringing more often and you’ll start noticing how one gig leads to another.

 Don’t overlook having a well-written producer’s agreement with anyone you work with that defines the amount of money you’ll be paid upfront for the tasks you will perform as well split sheets that define the writing/publishing revenue splits for any tracks you wrote or performed on.
-One day, if all goes well, one of the songs you were the music producer for will hit the big-time and you want to make sure you get your proper reward.
-In the meantime, network with musicians, clubs, recording studios, audio engineers and learn all you can about writing and publishing royalties and rights and gain experience working with distribution channels.
+One day, if all goes well, one of the songs you were the music producer for will hit the big time and you want to make sure you get your proper reward.
+In the meantime, network with musicians, clubs, recording studios, and audio engineers and learn all you can about writing and publishing royalties and rights, and gain experience working with distribution channels.